30-Minute White Bean Chicken Chili

 - While the chili simmers, remove skin from the rotisserie chicken; discard.
 Strip meat from the bones, shred, and add to the chili; cook for an additional 10 minutes.

-Add more heat by adding 1/4 teaspoon cayenne pepper or some fresh sliced jalapeños.
+Craving more heat for your chili?
+Spice it up by adding 1/4 teaspoon cayenne pepper or some fresh sliced jalapeños.
+Or try a combo of both!
+But definitely taste as you go.

 What others are saying